djavanw/react_employee_directory/README.md

 ***

   ## Description:
-  This application uses several technologies that will allow a user to tracker a simple budget.
-The application can sense if there is an internet connection to ensure the transaction is save online or offline.
+  This application allows an directory view of employees to be seen by a user.
+The application presents a list of 50 employees with their photo, ref id, name, email address, and their age.
+There is a search bar to find employees and the first name and last names can be toggled from A to Z.

 ***
   ## Table of Contents: